 I am an economist at the Office of Tax Analysis at the U.S. Department of the Treasury.
 This website is my own and does not necessarily reflect the views and opinions of the Treasury Department.

 I received my PhD in economics from the University of Maryland in May 2018.
 During my final two years at UMD, I also worked part-time as a research assistant at the Joint Committee on Taxation.

 I was born near Boston, Massachusetts.
 I lived in New England until the age of 12, when my family moved to Seattle, Washington.
 I returned to Boston for my undergrad years to study at MIT.
 At MIT, I majored in Economics with a minor in Mathematics.
 I was also member of the varsity heavyweight rowing team; I served as team co-captain in my junior and senior years.
 After graduating MIT, I worked as a research assistant for Robert Pozen, who is a Brookings Fellow and Senior Lecturer at Harvard Business School.
-I am married to my husband of six years Cormac Early, and we live in Washington, DC.
+I am married to my husband of seven years Cormac Early, and we live in Washington, DC.